Azure/azure-powershell/src/Resources/Resources/help/Get-AzManagementGroupEntity.md

 ```

 ## DESCRIPTION
-The Get-AzManagementGroupEntity cmdlet Gets all or a specific Management Group.
+The **Get-AzManagementGroupEntity** cmdlet gets all entities (Management Groups and Subscriptions) under the current tenant.
 ## EXAMPLES

 ### Example 1: Get all Management Groups